About the Drexel Law Review

-The Drexel Law Review is a general interest journal run by students at the Earle Mack School of Law at Drexel University.
+The Drexel Law Review is a general interest journal run by students at the Drexel University School of Law.
 Published semiannually, each volume contains articles written by legal scholars and student editors.

 Joining the Drexel Law Review